 How to Start a Preschool Garden

 Have you ever thought of growing food with young children, but you don’t know how?
-Over the years I attempted gardening with my kids with varying levels of success from growing a few things to nothing germinating at all.
-We finally figured out how to start a preschool garden.
+Check out these tips and steps for how to start a preschool garden.

 Starting a preschool garden

 I had a lot to learn and seemingly NO natural instinct when it came to growing things.
 My mom was always growing stuff and my grandmother seemed to have magic powers when it came to growing.
 I never understood why I couldn’t.

 I have been providing childcare in my home for over 23 years.
 Plenty of kids were interested in growing, but with two black thumbs of death, I just didn’t have the knowledge I needed to help the kids learn to start a preschool garden.

 My daycare name is Little Sprouts Learning Garden, can you tell that I had hopes for a children’s garden for the daycare?
 But I just figured it wasn’t meant to be because I couldn’t find success.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.

 In 2012 my friend Claudia called me and told me about a post card she got for a gardening class with kids.
 I was so excited and told her to sign me up.
 I’m so thankful she called because it changed the course of my life.
 I never got the card in the mail.